johnfyoung/socketexample/README.md

 This is a code sample demonstrating the basic (very basic) setup of connecting a React frontend (created with Create React App) and an Express backend.

+Things to consider:

+- `socket.io` defaults to using long polling over http rather than websockets.
+This would make it more reliable to older browsers.
+But honestly, IE 11 even supports websockets so unless you need to support really old operating systems, this requirement is not necessary.
+- You don't need `socket.io`.
+Regular websockets work just fine.
+But there is more work to do to uniquely identify and manage each client connection.
+(See this StackOverflow)[https://stackoverflow.com/questions/10112178/differences-between-socket-io-and-websockets].

+## Resources

+- (WebSockets for fun and profit)[https://stackoverflow.blog/2019/12/18/websockets-for-fun-and-profit/]

 ## About the Create React Express Boilerplate

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.